teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 Before comparing the game to the original movie, the court filtered out the unprotectable scènes à faire (i.e., stock zombie elements).
 Unfortunately for Romero's Dawn of the Dead, all of the similarities were "driven by the wholly unprotectable concept of humans battling zombies in a mall during a zombie outbreak." *Capcom v.
 MKR Group*, 2008 WL 4661479 (N.D.
 Cal.
 2008).
 Since Capcom's video game only copied unprotectable ideas, there was no copyright infringement.

-**Takeaway**: Using chainsaws to kill zombies is scènes à faire; its cliche, not creative copyrightable expression.
+**Takeaway**: Using chainsaws to kill zombies is *scènes à faire*; its cliche, not creative copyrightable expression.

 <hr class="tall">